mryap/fierce-robin/src/pages/about.md

 ### Google Tag Manager

-* Set-up Enhanced E-commerce with Google Tag Manager (GTM) so that product impression, promotion, checkout steps, product clicks and sales data are sent with pageviews and events for a London-based cosmetic company
+* Set-up Enhanced E-commerce with Google Tag Manager (GTM) to understand user behavior across their journeys for a London-based cosmetic company
 * Use Scroll Depth Tracking, Adjusted Bounce Rate, and Average Time On Page as a proxy for User Engagement and Content Quality for a sport-tech start-up in Dublin
 * Tracking single scrolling page website with GTM for a Dublin-based charity